parshavjain/assignment-solution-step7/readme.md

 	|		└── CsvQueryProcessor.java                  // This class is used to read data from CSV file
 	|		└── CsvWhereQueryProcessor.java             // This class will read from CSV file and process and return the resultSet based on Where clause
 	                                                        //Filter is user defined utility class where we defined the methods related to filter fields, filter records.
-	|		└── QueryProcessingEngine.java              //abstract class containing three abstract methods that should be implemented in CsvQueryProcessor class
+	|		└── QueryProcessingEngine.java              //The interface which has a method executeQuery(QueryParameter queryParameter) and one method getHeader with definition.
-	|	└── test                                        // all your test cases are written using JUnit, these test cases can be run by selecting Run As -> JUnit Test
+	|	└── test                                        // All your test cases are written using JUnit, these test cases can be run by selecting Run As -> JUnit Test
 	|		└── DataMungerTest.java
 	|	└── DataMunger.java	                            // This is the main file, all your logic is written in this file only
 	|